 First, Crush ‘Em

 The simple answer is that you crush them.
 Some people recommend you boil them first to get rid of any raw egg residue, on the offchance it’s harboring bacteria that would be bad for plants.

 Others don’t even mention washing them in any way.
 And that’s how my grandmother did it.
 She just crushed them and sprinkled them around plants.

 I rinse mine under the tap to get the visible egg residue off and don’t worry about what I can’t see.
 I haven’t had any problems so far.

-This is how fine I can get them with the mortar and pestle, and this size works well enough.
-But it takes forever to grind them by hand.
-I prefer to get them finer, so they’ll break down faster.
+This is how fine I can get them with the mortar and pestle, and this size works well.
+They will break down over time in your garden soil.

 What to Do with the Crushed Eggshells?

 You can use powdered eggshells alongside other popular organic fertilizer solutions like used coffee grinds, old banana peels, etc.

 1. Put crushed eggshells in with the soil in a planter.